twashing/bkell/README.md

   - don't add duplicate accounts (solely within a given group)
 - for function constraints, evaluate typed.clojure vs. schema
 - an aggreagate function : sum of all credit accounts must equal sum of all debit accounts
-- replace no-duplicate-accounts with a query using the list
+- replace `no-duplicate-accounts` with a query using the list
+- can't delete an account with dependent entries

 ## License